-District Entity Primary EOC Coordination IC/UC The EOC coordinates with the on-scene Command and General staff to ensure that resource needs beyond the District's internal capabilities are met.
-The EOC coordinates resource sourcing and acquisition primarily through NCR and EMAC resource requesting processes.
-The EOC also coordinates the preliminary damage assessment (PDA) activities and maintains situational awareness reporting.
-DOCs The EOC coordinates District resource management and usage tracking through the District DOCs.
-The DOCs, in conjunction with their Dispatch Centers, internally fulfill District resource requests made from the IC/UC.
-The DOCs document these incident resource assignments provide resource usage reports to the EOC Finance Administration Section in order to conduct overall incident cost estimation and tracking.
-JAHOC The EOC coordinates with the JAHOC in order to maintain overall District situational awareness during incident requiring EOC activations.
+District Entity Primary Emergency Operations Center (EOC) Coordination Incident Command (IC)/Unified Command (UC) The EOC coordinates with the on-scene Command and General staff to ensure that resource needs beyond the District's internal capabilities are met.
+The EOC coordinates resource sourcing and acquisition primarily through National Capital Region and Emergency Management Assistance Compact resource requesting processes.
+The EOC also coordinates preliminary damage assessment activities and maintains situational awareness reporting.
+Department Operations Centers (DOCs) The EOC coordinates District resource management and usage tracking through the District DOCs.
+DOCs, in conjunction with their Dispatch Centers, internally fulfill District resource requests made from the IC/UC.
+The DOCs document these incident resource assignments to provide resource usage reports to the EOC Finance Administration Section to conduct overall incident cost estimation and tracking.
+Joint All-Hazard Operations Center (JAHOC) The EOC coordinates with JAHOC to maintain overall District situational awareness during incidents requiring EOC activations.
 When the EOC is not activated, the JAHOC acts as the Watch Office by maintaining situational awareness and monitoring all District events and incidents, and supports internal District resource sourcing.
 These resource sourcing roles and responsibilities are transitioned to the EOC following EOC activation.
-WRTAC The WRTAC provides tactical and strategic intelligence (collection, analysis, and dissemination), to support District law enforcement agencies, other first responders, homeland security, emergency management, public health, and the private sector.
+Washington Regional Threat Analysis Center (WRTAC) WRTAC provides tactical and strategic intelligence (collection, analysis, and dissemination), to support District law enforcement agencies, other first responders, homeland security, emergency management, public health, and the private sector.
 The EOC coordinates intelligence collaboration and information gathering between the EOC sections and groups, DOCs, and regional partners.
-Business Emergency Management Operations Center (BEMOC) The BEMOC supplements EOC functions and incident management capabilities.
-The BEMOC will provide a mechanism for District, state, federal, and local governments to formally coordinate and interface with the private sector.
-JIC The JIC provides a supporting mechanism to develop, coordinate, and deliver public District messaging.
-The JIC supports both the IC/UC and EOC public information functions.
-NGOs The EOC coordinates with NGOs such as the ARC, the DC Health Care Alliance, the DC Hospital Association, the DC Nurses Association, the DC Primary Care Association, the Medical Chirurgical Society of DC, the Medical Society of DC, the National Medical Association, the Nursing Home Association, and the Vulnerable Populations Community and Healthcare Coalition.
+Business Emergency Management Operations Center (BEMOC) BEMOC supplements EOC functions and incident management capabilities.
+BEMOC will provide a mechanism for District, state, federal, and local governments to formally coordinate and interface with the private sector.
+Joint Information Center (JIC) JIC provides a supporting mechanism to develop, coordinate, and deliver public District messaging.
+JIC supports both the IC/UC and EOC public information functions.
+Nongovernmental Organizations (NGOs) The EOC coordinates with NGOs such as the American Red Cross, the DC Health Care Alliance, the DC Hospital Association, the DC Nurses Association, the DC Primary Care Association, the Medical Chirurgical Society of DC, the Medical Society of DC, the National Medical Association, the Nursing Home Association, and the Vulnerable Populations Community and Healthcare Coalition.
 This coordination includes the sourcing of resources or assistance and help in locating additional assets and personnel in their respective specialty areas.